- Several low affinity drug ‘hits’ were only found by the PMT-based reader and not the CCD-based reader

-The IP-One HTRF® assay uses a monoclonal antibody that recognizes IP1 and it is based on a competition format in which the intracellular accumulation of IP1 inhibits the fluorescence resonance energy transfer (FRET) signal between the HTRF® donor and acceptor.
-An IP1 calibration curve estimates the IP1 concentration accumulated in cells as a function of the compound concentration.
+The assay uses a monoclonal antibody that specifically recognizes IP1 and it is based on a competition format in which the intracellular accumulation of IP1 inhibits the fluorescence resonance energy transfer (FRET) signal between the HTRF® donor and acceptor.
+An IP1 calibration curve can estimate the IP1 concentration accumulated in cells as a function of the compound concentration.

 Materials & Methods

 - Next generation PMT based HTS microplate reader, PHERAstar FS